Antibiotic failure in the treatment of streptococcal tonsillopharyngitis

 GAS is universally sensitive to penicillin and cephalosporins.
 Macrolide resistance has been reported in more than 25 percent of GAS strains in Europe and Scandinavia and has also been described in the United States [1,2].

-Some patients with streptococcal tonsillopharyngitis fail to achieve clinically persistent and/or microbiological cure after antimicrobial therapy.
+Some patients with streptococcal tonsillopharyngitis fail to achieve clinically persistent and/or microbiologic cure after antimicrobial therapy.
 Factors associated with antibiotic failure in the treatment of streptococcal pharyngitis are reviewed here.
 The approach to treatment of streptococcal tonsillopharyngitis is discussed separately.
 (See "Treatment and prevention of streptococcal tonsillopharyngitis".)

 FACTORS ASSOCIATED WITH ANTIBIOTIC FAILURE